squinkylabs/SquinkyVCV/docs/booty-shifter.md

 [Colors](./colors.md) is a colored noise generator.
 It can generate all the common **"colors"** of noise, including white, pink, red, blue, and violet.
 And all the colors in between.

-[Functional VCO-1](./functional-vco-1.md) is an improved version of the Fundamental VCO-1.
-Like Fundamental VCO-1, it will never alias, no matter what you throw at it.
-It is one of the few VCOs that can do sync, FM, and PWM without aliasing.
-Functional VCO-1 improves on Fundamental by lowering the CPU usage dramatically.
+[Functional VCO-1](./functional-vco-1.md) [deprecated] is an improved version of the Fundamental VCO-1 version 0.6.
+Now that Fundamental VCO-1 1.0 is so much improved, there is no reason to use Functional VCO-1.

 # Things that process sound